 When working at Mobile Life Centre and Sodertorn University I created a design research project around supporting coordination of mobile delivery work.
 It's in collaboration with Ericsson Labs using the concept of their geolocation technology.
 The app lets 2 users communicate directly on the map around the users geographic positions by drawing and using 'drag-and-drop' objects.

-Sketches, wireframes, user research, personas, workshops, information architecture, site maps, flow charts, user journeys, typography, colour mixing, iconography, layout & composition, design patterns, style guidelines, asset slicing, design systems, interactive prototypes, animations, usability testing, responsive web design, native apps, Android and iOS.
+Sketches, wireframes, user research, personas, workshops, use cases, information architecture, site maps, flow charts, user journeys, typography, iconography, colour mixing, imagery, layout & composition, design patterns, style guidelines, design systems, interactive prototypes, animations, usability testing, accessibility, responsive web design, web apps, native apps, Android and iOS.